 How do I earn interest on an index-linked Certificate of Deposit (CD)?

-The interest on the CD may be subject to a cap or a participation rate.
+Additionally, the interest on the CD may be subject to an interest cap or a participation rate.
 A participation rate determines how much of the index's change will be used to compute the interest.
-For example, if the index goes up 10% and the participation rate is 80%, the investor will receive 8% interest over the term of the CD.
+For example, if the index goes up 10 percent and the participation rate is 80 percent, then the investor will receive 8 percent interest over the term of the CD.
 If the index goes down, the investor could earn zero percent interest over the term of the CD.
-Customers should look at APY disclosures when comparing products.
+An interest cap sets a limit on the percentage of growth the CD can earn.
+For example, suppose the S&P 500 goes up 20 percent and the CD participation rate is 70 percent, but the interest cap is 10 percent.
+The investor's return will not be 14 percent (70 percent of 20 percent), but instead will be capped at 10 percent.
+Customers should look at Annual Percentage Yield (APY) disclosures when comparing products.

 Last Reviewed: October 2020

 Please note: The terms "bank" and "banks" used in these answers generally refer to national banks, federal savings associations, and federal branches or agencies of foreign banking organizations that are regulated by the Office of the Comptroller of the Currency (OCC).
 Find out if the OCC regulates your bank.
 Information provided on HelpWithMyBank.gov should not be construed as legal advice or a legal opinion of the OCC.